Bllose/Language/English/Cryptocurrency/Chia/Meeting_Record.md

 # 2021-06-16 Plotting speed and security in Chia
 [Plotting speed and security in Chia](https://youtube.com/watch?v=YREMKqXqRdE)
 __14:20__
-... and hopfully we'll walk you through some math that we've went through just in kind of how we thin about this
+... and hopfully we'll walk you through some math that we've went through just in kind of how we think about this

 # 2021-06-03 Chia Pools for Pool Operators